Steam cracks down on "illegal" use of AI in games

 “This will allow us to be much more open to releasing games using AI technology on Steam.”

+Valve previously told PC Gamer that it was “the developer’s responsibility to make sure they have the appropriate rights to ship their game” when it came to AI, it also acknowledged that it was “working through how to integrate it into our already-existing review policies”.

-In other gaming news, the MachineGames Indiana Jones game will receive its first reveal next week.
+In other gaming news, MachineGames Indiana Jones game will receive its first reveal next week.